Is Motivation Boosted By Achievement?

 “[W]e need to motivate students to make them learn.”

-SDT does not make this claim.
+SDT does NOT make this claim.

-SDT does claim that motivation has important consequences for the quality and depth of learning, but it is not the causal source of it.
+SDT DOES claim that motivation has important consequences for the quality and depth of learning, but it is not the causal source of it.

 I must note that in psychology learning is assumed to be occurring as long as a person is alive and awake.